American Rescue Plan Act (ARPA) Reporting

 Q37.
 There is a narrative box on the Recipient Specific page where an explanation of how revenue replacement funds were allocated to government services is requested.
 What if my city hasn’t committed funds?

 A37.
 Enter as much information as you have available.
 If the council hasn’t committed funds, then explain that.
 If some funds have been spent and others are uncommitted, write a short narrative describing the spending and end with an explanation that decisions are pending on the remaining balance.
+As a reminder, ARPA funds that have not been spent or obligated by Dec.
+31, 2024, will need to be returned to the Treasury.

 Return to top of page